Federal judge writes book on SC incident that called attention to race-based abuses - South Carolina Radio Network

 Gergel said he became aware of Waring as a law student.

-As a U.S. District Judge, Gergel presides over cases in the same Charleston federal courthouse that now bears Waring’s name.
+As a federal judge, Gergel presides over cases in the same Charleston federal courthouse that now bears Waring’s name.
 Curiosity inspired Gergel to find out what inspired Waring to become a champion for civil rights.
-Gergel said Waring was the only Southern judge at the time issuing decisions in favor of the civil rights of African-Americans.
+Gergel said Waring was often the only Southern judge at the time issuing decisions in favor of the civil rights of African-Americans.

 “Nobody had really gotten to the issue of what changed him,” Gergel said.
 “I tried to figure out what happened, what got into him . . .
 I stumbled across this case and the more I learned about it the more I was fascinated with it.”

-After the incident, Woodard moved to New York.
+Woodard moved to New York after the incident.
 He died in 1992.

 “The best we know, Sgt.
-Woodard never knew his impact on the President or the judge,” Gergel said.
+Woodard never knew his impact on the president or the judge,” Gergel said.
 “There were other incidents that occurred during this era that were horrible as well.
 ‘Course somehow they did not capture the public imagination like the blinding of this battlefield-decorated sergeant still in uniform.”

-Gergel leads a discussion on the book, hosted by the Historic Columbia Foundation, Wednesday from 6 – 7:30 p.m. at the University of South Carolina School of Law Auditorium in Columbia.
+Gergel leads a discussion on the book, hosted by the Historic Columbia Foundation, Wednesday from 6-7:30 p.m. at the University of South Carolina law school auditorium in Columbia.
 The event is free but registration is required.
 Click here for more information on the book.